1. Big Ramy is the 16th Mr. Olympia.

 When Dennis James told me about Mamdouh Elssbiay in 2012, he said everyone calls him “Big Ramy.”
 I assumed this was because his given name could tongue-tie English-speakers.
 But, no, his nickname is his name.
-Everyone does indeed call him Ramy and only Ramy, including the Arabic-speakers in his native Egypt and even his wife.
+Everyone does indeed call him the 5’11” Big Ramy and only Big Ramy (or just Ramy), including the Arabic-speakers in his native Egypt and even his wife.
 And everyone was doing so before he ever stepped on a bodybuilding stage.
 Ramy means “loving” in Arabic (it also means “archer”).
 He earned the nickname because of his friendly personality.
 Only “Big” came later, for obvious reasons.

-3. He was a fisherman in Egypt and then lived in a Kuwaiti gym.
+3. Big Ramy was a fisherman in Egypt and then lived in a Kuwaiti gym.

-In 2009 at 25, he began to pursue bodybuilding seriously.
-Remarkably, two and a half years later he’d already morphed into one of the world’s best bodybuilders.
-In 2012, he won the first three bodybuilding contests he entered (two in Kuwait, one in Qatar).
-Competing at 286 lbs. and qualifying for the IFBB Pro League, already he was the talk of bodybuilding.
-Believe the hype.
-In May of 2013, he won his pro debut—the New York Pro—only his fourth bodybuilding contest!
+In May of 2013, Big Ramy won his pro debut—the New York Pro—only his fourth bodybuilding contest!
+Some of us think that was his best-ever physique.
 He repeated as New York champ the following May, part of a five-year-string of winning one pro show annually.
 Meanwhile, he climbed through the Mr. Olympia ranks, from eighth in 2013 to second in 2017.
 But for the subsequent three years, it looked like that would be his career apex.
 Was this star who burned so brightly so fast fading out?
 Of course, the best was yet to come.
-Currently, he’s the fourth Olympia champ over the last four years.
-Can he break the string and repeat this October in Orlando?

-5. He’s only the second Mr. Olympia to live outside America.
+5. Big Ramy is only the second Mr. Olympia to live outside America.